 3343 Sociology of the Family: This course investigates the history, functions, and present status of the family, and examines and analyzes of some of the important family problems.

-3344 Social Stratification: This course studies the class, estate, and caste systems, and the economic, ethnic, power, and prestige dimensions of stratification.
+3344 Social Stratification: This course studies the class, estate, and caste systems along with the economic, ethnic, power, and prestige dimensions of stratification.
 May be taken as a Cultural Studies elective.

-3345 Sociology of Religion: This course examines religion as a social institution, and studies modes of worship, administration, interaction, and classification of religious groups such as cults, sects, denominations, and ecclesia.
+3345 Sociology of Religion: This course examines religion as a social institution and studies various modes of worship, administration, interaction, and classification of religious groups such as cults, sects, denominations, and ecclesia.

 3350 Sociology of Sport: The role of sport in American society: social values, racism, sexism, violence, and other social issues are examined in relation to sports.
 May be taken as a Cultural Studies elective.

-3351 Social Psychology: This course studies individual behavior and attitudes as influenced by other individuals and groups, and considers conformity, mass media, attitude formation and change, attraction, aggression, prejudice, and behavior in groups.
+3351 Social Psychology: This course studies individual behavior and attitudes as influenced by other individuals and groups while considering the notions of conformity, mass media, attitude formation change, attraction, aggression, prejudice, and behavior in groups.
 Introductory group process.
 May be taken as a Cultural Studies elective.
 Prerequisite: PSYC 1301 or SOCI 1311.

 3361 Urban Sociology: This course studies the growth of urbanism and urbanization: institutions, planning, and change, including the impact of the urban living on social behavior.